tegenton/soundcom/README.md

 - Launch Android Project
-- you will see a Welcome to Android window.
+- You will see a "Welcome to Android" window.
 Under Quick Start, select Import Project (Eclipse ADT, Gradle, etc.)
 - Navigate to the directory where you saved the Soundcom project, select the root folder of the project (the folder named "Soundcom-master"), and hit OK.
-Android
-- Studio should now begin building the project with Gradle.
+- Android Studio should now begin building the project with Gradle.
 ### Now build your project and test it.

 # Running the Application